DariaKutuzova/react-mesto-auth/README.md

-# Проект: Mesto
+# Project: Mesto

-## Описание
+## Description
-Одностраничный сайт, позволяет делиться фотографиями наподобие Инстаграм.
-Работа написана на фреймворке React.
+The "Mesto" project on React is an application similar to Instagram on React.

-## Использованы технологии
+## Stack
 - Flexbox
 - Grid Layout
 - Positioning Elements